School Direct and Initial Teacher Training

 Our School Direct programme includes a Post Graduate Certificate with Masters level credits and Qualified Teacher Status (QTS).
 The academic qualification is awarded by either The Compton SCITT or Middlesex University.

 Our School Direct programme is based in school with approximately 25 days release to attend lectures with the chosen accrediting provider - The Compton SCITT or Middlesex University.
 The school will provide every trainee with a mentor.
 In addition, the school will provide a training programme.
-This will be enhanced by attendance at Middlesex University.
+This will be enhanced by attendance at university.

 So, are you ready to take on the most rewarding, challenging and amazing experience of your life?
 Are you committed, hard-working, resilient, highly qualified and able to communicate at all levels?
 If you are, then apply to ETSA Southgate via UCAS and begin the journey towards a professional career in teaching.

 Click on the link get into teaching for more information about how to apply.
 Click on the link get into teaching for more information about how to apply.

 We are looking for ambitious trainee teachers who are passionate and enthusiastic about teaching and have a desire to share this with young people of all abilities.

 This will be demonstrated by meaningful experiences of working with young people.
 This does not need to be paid work but might be helping with a sports team, drama group or youth club.
 We would like you to have carried out some observations in a classroom or you may even have worked in a school.

 All entrants must have a grade C / grade 4 or above in GCSE English and Mathematics.
 For graduates intending to train to teach pupils aged 3-11 (Primary), you must also have a grade C / grade 4 or above in GCSE Science.

 As a trainee teacher on our programme, we expect candidates to: